nsbgn/thumbledore/README.md

 Don't worry, the alpha keys themselves don't change from what you're used to (be it QWERTY or something else).
 The major difference is that `capslock` becomes `backspace`, avoiding the huge move your pinky would usually make.
-To make space for extra symbols, there is a tilde where `[` used to be.
+To make space for extra symbols, there is an asterisk where `[` used to be.

-    tab  q   w   e   r   t       y   u   i   o   p   ~ bsp  a   s   d   f   g       h   j   k   l   ;   ' z   x   c   v   b       n   m   ,   .   /
+    tab  q   w   e   r   t       y   u   i   o   p   * bsp  a   s   d   f   g       h   j   k   l   ;   ' z   x   c   v   b       n   m   ,   .   /